University Distinguished Professor

 Research(Research Description PDF)

-Collision-induced spectroscopic processes – Spectroscopic processes that are forbidden for single molecules may be observed in dense gases and liquids, due to electronic charge redistribution that occurs during molecular collisions.
-Our recent work has focused on collision-induced absorption of infrared radiation by samples containing H2 or H2/He mixtures, N2 gas and O2 gas, with applications in astrophysics and in atmospheric profiling.
+Collision-induced spectroscopic processes – Spectroscopic processes that are forbidden for single molecules are observed in dense gases and liquids, because the electronic charge distorts during molecular collisions.
+Our work has focused on collision-induced absorption in the IR by H2 gas, H2/He mixtures, N2 gas and O2 gas, with applications in astrophysics and in atmospheric profiling.
 Interaction-induced absorption affects the radiative profiles of gases in star-forming nebulae; very old, very cool white dwarf stars; the outer planets and exoplanets that are termed “hot Jupiters” and “warm Neptunes,” and the atmospheres of satellites of the outer planets.
-My research group calculates the total dipole moments as functions of the bond lengths, intermolecular distances, and orientation angles, and then express the results in the spherical-tensor form needed for spectroscopic line shape calculations.
-Line-shape calculations based on our results have been carried out by our collaborators, Lothar Frommhold and Martin Abel (University of Texas, Austin) and Tijs Karman, Gerrit Groenenboom, and Ad van der Avoird (Nijmegen, the Netherlands), and Richard Dawes (Missouri University of Science and Technology).
+My research group calculates the total dipole moments ab initio and then express them in spherical-tensor form for subsequent line-shape calculations.
+Dipole surfaces for H2-H are shown in Figure 2.
+This research area involves collaborations with Lothar Frommhold and Martin Abel (University of Texas, Austin), Magnus Gustafsson (Luleå, Sweden), and Tijs Karman, Gerrit Groenenboom, and Ad van der Avoird (Nijmegen, the Netherlands), and Richard Dawes (Missouri University of Science and Technology).